Comments to Ethical Skeptic (part 4) - sars2.net

 # 2022 582160 # about 3% higher than 2019

-Here I overlaid the yearly data from the NHS report over the rapid registration data, where you can see that the rapid registration data is missing almost half of all new diagnoses:
+From the plot below where I overlaid the yearly data from the NHS report over the rapid registration data, you can see that the rapid registration data is missing about half of all new diagnoses, because it's missing non-melanoma skin cancer which is very common in England, and it's also missing a fraction of diagnoses for other types of cancer:

 ma=\(x,b=1,f=b){x[]=rowMeans(embed(c(rep(NA,b),x,rep(NA,f)),f+b+1),na.rm=T);x}